thesmokingrobot/11ty-no-style-please/posts/a-new-post.md

 in stat arby or positional stuff i don't think about entries or exits - i don't even really care how many positions I have on.

-i'm just gently and almost continuously nudging to trade towards things I like and away from things I like less.
+i'm just gently and almost continuously nudging to trade towards things I like and away grom things I like less.

 let me give an example from a conversation with a friend earlier today.